dibyendumajumdar/C/docs/ctour.md

 The binary representation was chosen to avoid  the  ne- cessity of converting to and from character form and to min- imize the size of the files.
-It would be very easy to	make each  operator-operand	`line'	in  the  file  be a genuine, printable line, with the numbers in octal or  decimal;	this in fact was the representation originally used.
+It would be very easy to	make each  operator-operand	'line'	in  the  file  be a genuine, printable line, with the numbers in octal or  decimal;	this in fact was the representation originally used.